hiimtmac/swift-bug/README.md

 # swift-bug

 No problem in Xcode (run)

-No promlem in cli (swift build && .build/debug/Run) Problem in linux
+No problem in cli (swift build && .build/debug/Run)

+Problem in linux

 1. Build container `docker build -t hiimtac/swift-bug .`